michaelmcc1/phase3project/README.md

-Built a simple Customer Rest server application using NodeJS, Express, and MongoDB
+Built a simple Customer REST server application using NodeJS, Express, and MongoDB